Public Service Enterprise Group Incorporated

 Bearish Bearish

-• Recent Stock Underperformance: Stock is down 1.4% since last earnings report.
+• Recent Stock Underperformance: Stock declined 1.4% since last earnings report.

-• Market Underperformance Concerns: Article questions if stock is underperforming the S&P 500.
+• Market Underperformance Concerns: Questions raised about stock lagging behind S&P 500.

 Reward Banner